KunWang0129/cse15l-lab-reports/lab-report-5-week-10.md

 [Link to test 504.md](https://github.com/nidhidhamnani/markdown-parser/blob/main/test-files/504.md)

 ### Test 342.md:
-- For test case 342, jere is the expected output, which have no links returned:
+- For test case 342, here is the expected output, which have no links returned:

 ![342Preview](/lab5content/342Preview.png)